roberthart56/projects/digital_fab/jiri_ball/README.md

 [Here is a code that works](./code/SPI_23K256/SPI_23K256.py) to store and retrieve numbers from the 23K256.
 All operations are written out.
 Next step would be to put them in functions and create a library file for this chip.

 This is a nice example of a simple but non-trivial protocol for SPI.

+## Feb 2024.

+Use esp32c3 for its ability to battery manage.
+Change pins and spi to use hardware spi, because that's the board that was available.
+This works, but gives overflow at high acc values for the PWM duty cycle.
+Need to work on this, but looks like it should be solvable.
+Take to Haystack.
+Hope to iterate with cheaper and more reproducible solution.